luigipacheco/neogrid/_posts/2021-03-10-neobrutal.markdown

 ### Kickstarter Success and Future Plans

-I'm grateful for the support received through [our Kickstarter campaign](https://www.kickstarter.com/projects/neobrutal/make-100-neobrutal-chessmen).
-This support not only made the production of the Neobrutal Chessmen possible but also opened doors for future creative projects.
-For more details about the campaign and our journey, you can visit the [Kickstarter page](https://www.kickstarter.com/projects/neobrutal/make-100-neobrutal-chessmen).
+The Neobrutal Chess Set was successfully funded through a [Kickstarter campaign](https://www.kickstarter.com/projects/neobrutal/make-100-neobrutal-chessmen), enabling its production and bringing this unique design to life.
+The campaign received enthusiastic support, and the chess set has since become a symbol of Brutalist-inspired creativity.
+This success has paved the way for future creative projects, expanding on the concepts of minimalism and material exploration.

 ---